 Understanding Travel Risk Management (TRM)

-There are three good reasons to implement an effective Travel Risk Management (TRM) program: duty of care, Corporate travel safety, moral and ethical duty, and company reputation.
-In Partnership with Safeture Everything you should know about Travel Risk Management:
+There are five good reasons to implement an effective Travel Risk Management (TRM) program: duty of care, corporate travel safety, moral and ethical duty, and company reputation.
+In Partnership with Safeture.

 About Safeture The Safeture platform is a complete and cloud-based service managing risk, safety and crisis processes involving employees.
 The solution takes care of all risk and crisis management needs, finding new ways to safeguard employees wherever they are and secure your company.
-More information on Safeture and the BCD marketplace Travel Risk Management.
+More information on Safeture and other Travel Risk Management offerings in the BCD Marketplace.

 Defining travel risk management (TRM)